 The park is open publicly to individuals and families from dawn until dusk.
 So that everyone may freely enjoy the park, alcohol, firearms, and dogs are prohibited in Robert Lake Park.

 If you wish to visit Robert Lake Park with a group, please submit a permission request before coming to the park with the front desk of Assembly Inn at firstname.lastname@example.org or 828.669.2911.
-If you’d like to reserve the gazebo for parties, gatherings, etc. you should also contact the front desk.
+If you’d like to reserve the gazebo for parties, gatherings, etc. for a nominal fee you should also contact the front desk.

 Our canoes and paddle boats are only available in our summer season.
 Learn more about our Summer Recreation below.